2013 Lyndhurst state by-election: Dates

 The writ for the by-election was issued on 5 March 2013.
 The electoral roll in Lyndhurst closed on 12 March, and the final date for candidates to nominate was 28 March.
 Registration of how-to-vote cards closed on 18 April.
 Polling day was 27 April.

 Candidates

 Candidates in ballot paper order for the by-election were:

 The Liberal Party declined to nominate a candidate for the by-election.

 How-to-vote cards

-How-to-vote cards are distributed to voters at polling stations to provide information with how the candidate suggests preferences be allocated.
+How-to-vote cards are distributed to voters at polling stations to provide information about how the candidate suggests preferences be allocated.
 Candidates and parties suggesting preferences are shown in each column of the table below.
-The Sex Party released a card with two preferences allocated, one favouring Labor and the other favouring the Greens.
+The Sex Party released a card with two preferences allocated, one favoring Labor and the other favoring the Greens.
 The Greens ran an open card at this by-election.

 Results

-Results are final.
+The results are final.
 Pre-poll and postal votes were included on election night upon which media outlets called the by-election for Labor.
 The full preference distribution occurred on 1 May.